zinic/crawl/core.md

 A character may make a standing jump forward in meters equal to half their strength modifier.

-A standing jump requires 1 action point and may be performed as part of an ongoing movement action.
+A standing jump requires 1 energy point and may be performed as part of an ongoing movement action.
 For example, a character may move their entire movement to reach an obstacle.
-They may then choose to attempt to jump over the obstacle at the cost of 1 action point.
+They may then choose to attempt to jump over the obstacle at the cost of 1 energy point.

 The character may attempt a longer jump by performing a strength check.
 The strength check has a difficulty equal to the number of meters the character is attempting to jump over their standing forward jump maximum multiplied by 5.